 - Open the MD Editor.

-- Select File > New and select from the list of local vocabularies that have been created/implemented for your system (see Adding a Local Authority Definition to the Local Authority Registry, or if the local authority vocabulary is an extension of a global one, it appears here automatically as an option with no predefinition required), such as:
+- Select File > New and select from the list of local vocabularies that have been created/implemented for your system (see Adding a Local Authority Definition or, if the local authority vocabulary is an extension of a global one, it appears here automatically as an option with no predefinition required), such as: